ballerina-platform/nballerina/NOTES.md

 These are similar to open records including fields of function type; fields and methods are in the same space but distinguishable

 There is some material in the Castagna paper on this, which should cover this.

-### Errors

-`error<T>` and `error<readonly & T>` are equivalent, since the detail record is copied with `cloneReadOnly`.

-We can represent the subtype of error as single Bdd, in the same way as a subtype of readonly mapping.

 ### Distinct